fluxo-js/fluxo/README.md

 :warning: Computed properties **are computed on the store's creation**.

-Don't create computed properties that hold collection subsets, use the specific **[subset feature](#collection-subsets)** to this.
+:warning: Don't create computed properties that hold collection subsets, use the specific **[subset feature](#collection-subsets)** to this.

 ##Using with React.js